Aatrick/-NO-ROOT-battery-optimization/README.md

 ## Theoretical maximun

 Install the Island app by the same dev as Greenify (oasisfeng) and follow the [installation guide](https://island.oasisfeng.com/)

 Freeze every app you don't use, enable auto freeze by greenify and create an unfreeze and launch shortcut for every app.
 You can also freeze some unused/useless system processes.

-(for samsung) freeze or disable device care, and in the adb force the power saving mode on (give we don't have it without device care)
+(for samsung) freeze or disable device care, and in the adb force the power saving mode on (given we don't have it without device care)

 ``adb shell settings put global low_power 1``